Meeso1/llimit-model-selection/docs/optimizers.md

 ## Serialization

-Optimizer specifications are serialized as two components:
+Optimizer specifications are Pydantic models and can be serialized/deserialized automatically.
+They are saved as two components:
-1. **Optimizer name**: String identifier (e.g., "adam", "adamw", "muon")
+1. **Optimizer type**: String identifier (e.g., "adam", "adamw", "muon")
 2. **Parameters dict**: All optimizer-specific parameters

 This allows models to save and restore optimizer configurations.